What About the Family?

 - Technology – Make sure family members are quickly connected before and in their new location so they can maintain contacts in the home country and orient to the host location using maps and other apps

 - Maintain the lifestyle – Try to ensure that housing, schools, transportation and other daily elements at the host location are similar to the home country

 - Orientation – Provide cultural training that includes language, currency, transportation, local laws and regulations, etc.

 - Support home connections – Provide the family with periodic trips to the home location as well as opportunities for home-based direct family members to visit the host country

 - Support the two-income family – Help the assignee’s partner maintain and further their career in the new location with career counseling and job seeking services.
 Help enable a dual-career lifestyle by offering babysitting, shopping, cooking, pet walking or housecleaning services.

 And speaking of pets, these “family members” frequently found their way into the family experience discussions!

-Which animals are pets and which animals are … animals?
-Again, organisations should be crystal clear on this distinction.
+What animals are pets and what animals are … animals?
+Again, organizations should be crystal clear on this distinction.
 One of the best differentiators we heard is that “a pet loves you back.”

 Do you need help sorting out the best strategy for creating exceptional family experiences?
 Our Mobility Strategy team has decades of experience on both the client and provider side to draw from and can work with you to define and design policies that reflect your business, you and your team.
 Contact us to get started today!